intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/tdx_sample_app/README.md

 - Python 3.8 or later
 - Poetry.
 Install **poetry** using the command `pip3 install --no-cache-dir poetry`.
 - An Intel TDX TD VM running on a local Intel TDX host or as a confidential VM in the cloud.
-The TD VM must have the Intel TDX client installed to generate quotes.
-If the TD VM is in the cloud, the CSP provides its own Intel TDX client to generate quotes, and Intel TDX DCAP is not required.
 - A subscription to Intel Trust Authority.
 If you don't have a subscription, you can find out how to get one at [Intel Trust Authority](https://trustauthority.intel.com).

 #### Build Instructions